grapp1/kw-intern/parflow/docs/parflow_keys.rst

     The value must be one of the following options: NoPC, MGSemi, PFMG, PFMGOctree, SMG

 .. warning::
-    In Python we will define *Solver.LinPreconditioner* which will set    *Solver.Linear.Preconditioner* inside the ParFlow .pfidb file.
+    In Python we will define *Solver.LinearPreconditioner* which will set    *Solver.Linear.Preconditioner* inside the ParFlow .pfidb file.

 Solver.Linear.Preconditioner.SymmetricMat